-During our time in Munich, we will also have an optional excursion to the Neuschwanstein Castle in the Bavarian Alps.
+During our time in Munich, we will also have a trip to the Neuschwanstein Castle in the Bavarian Alps.
 This is the fairytale castle that inspired Walt Disney and you will have the opportunity to go inside and tour its many lavish rooms and hallways, ride bikes through the Alps at the foot of the castle and even go for a swim in a fresh alpine lake!

 DAYS 8-11: SWISS ALPS

 Fresh mountain air awaits us at our chalet in the Swiss Alps, a sunny paradise of rivers, alpine pastures, forests and glaciers.
 Using a mountain lodge as our base, we’ll explore the area and all of the outdoor activities on hand.
 We will go on an exciting mountain biking trip (for all skill levels) through some spectacular trails.
 We will go on a hiking adventure high up in the Alps with incredible views and even stop on the way for an authentic Swiss cheese tasting with a local family who makes the cheese themselves!
 Another day will be spent climbing and gliding through the air on a high ropes course in an outdoor park popular with Swiss locals.